-Study of Some I herby certify that thesis this titled titles "A B-Spline" Boundary Value Problems by Lacunary prepared by been read and checked indicating (Bzhar Jamal Aziz) has and after all grammatical and spelling mistakes; the thesis was given again to make candidate adequate After the the corrections. the to second reading , Ι found the candidate corrected indicated mistakes. the Therefore, I certify that this thesis is free from mistakes.
+I herby certify that this thesis titled titles "A Study of Some all grammatical and spelling mistakes; the thesis was given again to the candidate to make the adequate corrections.
+After the second reading , I found the candidate corrected the indicated mistakes.